Lorti/manu.ninja/_posts/2017-05-30-webgl-three-js-annotations.md

 ## Conclusion

-It is easy to display WebGL/three.js annotations in a browser by using each technology for what it does best: WebGL for rendering 3D content and HTML/CSS for rendering text.
+It's not difficult to display WebGL/three.js annotations in a browser when using each technology for it's strengths.
 Look at my [CodePen] for the full code and leave a comment if you have further questions or suggestions.

 ## Footnotes

 1. <a name="1"></a>[CryEngine] even uses [Scaleform], a technology based on Flash, if you want to use those dusty ActionScript skills you have aquired years ago.
+1. <a name="3"></a>You don't have to use three.js, the concepts apply to plain WebGL as well.
 1. <a name="2"></a>You can also draw a few markers in Photoshop, if you want.
 You might also consider creating a packed spritesheet for performance or animated markers.

 [Dodo]: https://sketchfab.com/models/ad10226b4f7a451ea23920a556c72a90